 The superficiality of success

-Andre Agassi’s autobiography Open is the best sports biography I have ever read.
-It’s a brutally honest book about what was going on in Agassi’s mind as he became a globally famous tennis player.
+Andre Agassi’s autobiography Open is a brutally honest book about what was going on in Agassi’s mind as he became a globally famous tennis player.
 As he continually repeats throughout the book, despite the wealth and fame it gave him, Agassi hated playing tennis.
-Agassi grew… Continue reading The superficiality of success
+It is the best sports biography I have ever read Agassi… Continue reading The superficiality of success

 A modern Ecclesiastes: Matthew Perry & the Big Terrible reality of addiction